sait-wbdv/winter-2022/content/cpnt-260/lessons/day-07.md

 ---
-title: Gallery Layout and User Input I
+title: Forms and User Input
 description: During this class we will start using form content and we will learn how to make gallery layouts with grid and flexbox
 date: 2022-01-28T15:00:00.000Z
 released: true